Colorado LLC: $136 Total

 File Your Articles of Organization

 The Articles of Organization are the official document that legally creates your LLC with the State of Colorado.
 The Articles are filed electronically with the Secretary of State.
-There is a $50 filing fee.
+There is currently a $1 filing fee.
 Colorado processes the Articles usually within 24 hours and notifies you by email that your LLC is now formed and ready for business.

 What information is listed on the Articles of Organization?